Home Depot’s 1Q profit overshadowed by same-store sales

-ATLANTA (AP) — Home Depot is reporting strong first-quarter profits, though sales at comparable stores was weaker than most had expected, as was revenue.
+ATLANTA (AP) — Home Depot reported strong first-quarter profits, though sales at comparable stores were weaker than most had expected, as was revenue.

+The Atlanta company earned $2.4 billion, or $2.08 per share, for the three months ended April 29.
+A year earlier the home improvement retailer earned $2.01 billion, or $1.67 per share.

-The Atlanta company posted net income of $2.4 billion, or $2.08 per share.
-That’s 2 cents better than Wall Street expected, according to a survey by Zacks Investment Research.
+The results were 2 cents better than Wall Street expected, according to a survey by Zacks Investment Research.

 Most Read Business Stories